New Year reveller Harry Pitman, 16, killed in ‘blink of an eye’, court told

 “Harry Pitman, aged 16, was stabbed once, to the neck.
 He died almost immediately, as a result of that single but deadly injury – a single but deadly injury caused by a knife, brought to the scene by the defendant.”

-Jurors heard that uniformed police were at the viewing point in the “posh” north London neighbourhood that night to manage crowds gathered to watch the fireworks.
+Jurors heard that uniformed police were at the viewing point in the “posh” north London neighbourhood that night to manage crowds gathered to watch fireworks over the Thames.

 Harry and the defendant were “complete strangers” and had gone there with different groups of friends, Ms Ledward said.